 This feature is only available in Incredibuild's Enterprise and Business Plans and is currently in limited availability.
 For more details, speak to your Customer Success Representative.

-This can have a major impact when working from home, as you can reuse previous build data stored on your local machine to drastically reduce build times without impacting your bandwidth.
+This can have a major impact, as you can reuse previous build data stored on your local machine to drastically reduce build times without impacting your bandwidth.

 Build cache can only be used with Visual Studio 2017 and higher.